interfacevisionblog/interfacevisionblog.github.com/_posts/2014-03-18-vpls-and-mental-models.md

 author_twitter: erichosick
 ---

+## Forward

+Let's use [biological classification](http://en.wikipedia.org/wiki/Biological_classification) as our taxonomy.

+The way mental models are formed between the three domains of literature, music and art are **very different**.
+Similar then is textual programming languages and visual programing languages: both different domains.

+For each domain, there are different ways to form mental models.
+For example, within the kingdom of textual languages we have functional, declarative, and object oriented.
+These also greatly differ in how we understand and form mental models of the programs being created.

+This blog is within the context of mental models between different domains.
+Not different kingdoms.

+If music and art were considered "fringe" and we wanted to talk about mental models at the domain level we could say:

+> Literature is textual causing people to lean towards a single approach to forming [mental models](http://en.wikipedia.org/wiki/Mental_model) within the arts.

 ## Introduction

 A majority of programmers will make the point that textual languages are **the only** way to program a computer: noting that textual languages are remarkable in their compactness.